eclipse-hawkbit/hawkbit/CONTRIBUTING.md

   * use [guava](https://github.com/google/guava) if feasible
   * use [Apache commons lang](https://commons.apache.org/proper/commons-lang/) if feasible

-Note that the guava project for instance often documents where they thing that JDK is having a similar functionality (e.g. their thoughts on  [Throwables.propagate](https://github.com/google/guava/wiki/Why-we-deprecated-Throwables.propagate)).
+Note that the guava project for instance often documents where they think that JDK is having a similar functionality (e.g. their thoughts on  [Throwables.propagate](https://github.com/google/guava/wiki/Why-we-deprecated-Throwables.propagate)).

 Examples: